gohugoio/hugo/content/templates/single-page-templates.md

 ```
 {{% /input %}}

-Here is the lookup order for `my-first-event.md`:
+Here is the way Hugo's traverses the single-page lookup order for `my-first-event.md`:

 1. <span class="no">`/layouts/UNSPECIFIED/UNSPECIFIED.html`</span>
 2. <span class="no">`/layouts/events/UNSPECIFIED.html`</span>